 Things you should know for your trip to AHSP

-This email will provide some details about the routes and roads to TMI for all types of vehicles, and last minute food, gas, and camp supplies on the way.
+This page provides some details about the routes and roads to SKMC for all types of vehicles, and last minute food, gas, and camp supplies on the way.
 For starters, we will provide some general guidance.
 This corresponds to what you will see on Google maps or other route planners.
 We also have prepared written directions and Google Maps.

-Coming from: Head toward: E of TMI (MD, northern VA through NE (mid-PA) Strasburg, VA From N (Pittsburg) through W (Louisville) Elkins, WV From SW (Knoxville) through S (Charlotte, NC) Blacksburg, VA then via US219 From the SE Harrisonburg, VA
+Coming from: Head toward: E of SKMC (MD, northern VA through NE (mid-PA) Strasburg, VA N (Pittsburg) through W (Louisville) Elkins, WV SW (Knoxville) through S (Charlotte, NC) Blacksburg, VA then via US219 SE Harrisonburg, VA

 You should print out the directions you need before you leave home.
-If your navigation system relies on true GPS, it short work all the way.
-If it relies on triangulation from cell towers, then it will not work in the National Radio Quiet one around Green Bank, which includes TMI.
+If your navigation system relies on true GPS, it should work all the way.
+If it relies on triangulation from cell towers, then it will not work in the National Radio Quiet Zone around Green Bank, which includes SKMC.
 Your cellphone will likely not work, either.

 The AHSP Web site provides suggestions for things to do nearby, and which you might want to include in your travel plans.
 First and foremost, we are in the Monongahela National Forest and Spruce Knob National Recreation Area of the Shenandoah Mountains, with all the associated outdoor activities: hiking, fishing, rafting, canoeing (at nearby Gatewood), climbing (for the adventurous, at Seneca Rocks), and history (Civil War and other).
 The Recreation Area Visitor Center is at the town of Seneca Rocks, at the intersection of US33, WV28, and WV55.
 Spruce Knob itself offers a dramatic view from an observation tower on the highest peak in WV.

 I can’t offer specific advice about shopping for crafts and antiques.
-I think you will find the former in Elkins, and the latter in the towns along the way.
+I think you will find the former in Elkins.
+I have little information about antiquing, but I’ve noticed the following locations along the I-81 corridor in VA:

 Need more old railroads?
 Durbin & Greenbrier Valley RR has other trains that depart from Elkins.
 The Cass railroad leaves from the town of Cass, a bit south of Green Bank.
-Volunteer restorers are working on the engines on alternate weekends through the summer — very interesting for train buffs.
+Tours are offered of the engine restoration shops — very interesting for train buffs.

 Public caverns have reopened, as visits have been found to not contribute to bat disease — white nose syndrome.
 Also, private limestone caverns nearby are operating.
 Smoke Hole Caverns has received a thumbs-up from Dave Reese: “I highly recommend visiting Smoke Hole Caverns, which is located on Rt.
 28 (north of TMI) on the way to or from TMI.
-It is in the Seneca Rocks area and has a Seneca Rocks address.
+It is in the Seneca Rocks area and has a Seneca Rocks address.”
 See http://www.smokehole.com/.
-Seneca Caverns (unreviewed) are on Germany Valley Rd. (off WV33) in Riverton http://www.senecacaverns.com/
+Seneca Caverns are on Germany Valley Rd. (off WV33) in Riverton http://www.senecacaverns.com/.
+It has received high marks on review sites.

-And something often forgotten: TMI and Spruce Knob are great places to do nothing or almost nothing during the day: sit in the shade, take a nap, read a book, play some cards or checkers — relax and enjoy the mountains, the quiet, and the clean air.
+And something often forgotten: SKMC and vicinity are great places to do nothing or almost nothing during the day: sit in the shade, take a nap, read a book, play some cards or checkers — relax and enjoy the mountains, the quiet, and the clean air.

 Last minute on the way.
-There are no resources conveniently close to TMI.
+There are no resources conveniently close to SKMC.
 They are all “down the road a piece,” well off the mountain.

 Last chance for gas coming in from the east (through Seneca Rocks or Franklin) is a place in Circleville, which is also a convenience store with ice and snacks.